eirvin/speeddata-2013/README.md

 	end;
 ```
 ## Planning Time Index
 The planning time index is a measure of traffic predictability and is the ratio of the 95th percentile travel time to the median travel time.
+For more info on planning time, see http://www.ops.fhwa.dot.gov/publications/tt_reliability/ttr_report.htm.
 update trafficdata.linkmedspd_2013
 set am_perc_05_median=am.perc_05_median,
 	am_wtd_mean_05th=am.wtd_mean_05th